-4.5.1 PPPoE Bridge Mode Configuration
+4.3.8 PPPoE Bridge Mode Configuration

-If you mark the Enable PPPoE bridge mode check box, the router will activate the PPPoE bridge protocol.
+If you mark the Enable PPPoE bridge mode check box, the router activates the PPPoE bridge protocol.
 PPPoE (point-to-point over ethernet) is a network protocol for encapsulating Point-to-Point Protocol (PPP) frames inside Ethernet frames.
-This bridge mode allows you to create a PPPoE connection from a device behind the router.
+The bridge mode allows you to create a PPPoE connection from a device behind the router.
 For example, a PC connected to the ETH port of the router.
 You assign the IP address of the SIM card to the PC.
+The changes in settings will apply after clicking the Apply button.